This website uses cookies

 There is no stipulated optimal load time.
 However, the popular expert advice is to keep it below 2 seconds.
 As you can guess, page load time is an important performance metric in WPO.
 If your WooCommerce store loads up in more than two seconds, you have your work cut out for you.

-According to Google’s benchmark for the mobile speed, the probability of a visitor leaving a website is as follows:
+According to Google’s page and load time stats, the probability of a visitor leaving a website is as follows:

 – Source: Google